Here I will be reviewing the Callaway XR driver.

-Here I will be reviewing the game-improvement Callaway XR driver.
-The XR’s main selling point is speed; the thin and light face is designed to give the XR an edge in ball speed over previous drivers like the X2 Hot.
+The main selling point of the game-improvement XR is speed; the thin and light face is designed to give the XR an edge in ball speed over previous drivers like the X2 Hot.

 Is the distance and forgiveness worth shouting about?
 Does Callaway deliver on their claims?
 Read on to find out all you need to know.

 What are the reviews like?

 The XR driver has been received very well.

 What People Like

 Reviewers have praised the driver for its power (many report increasing their distance off the tee by at least 10-20 yards), ease of use, adjustability, forgiveness (great for managing slices and hooks), impact feel and sound.